MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

 This document explains how the Hoka HTTP server can be facilitated to create web interfaces or M2M capabilities for embedded applications.
 This manual is made for the version 7.0.0.
-For later versions, see `changelog
+For later versions updates, see `changelog
 <../CHANGELOG.md>`_.

 Intended audience